 To keep your horse in moderate fitness and ready for more intense conditioning come spring, keep him in light exercise during winter.
 Besides benefiting musculoskeletal and mental health, Elford remarks, “Exercise is also important to maintain intestinal motility.”
 Turnout and/or consistent light riding both provide exercise.

-In preparing your horse’s feet for winter, Elford recommends removing shoes if the horse isn’t worked heavily.
+To prepare your horse’s feet for winter, remove the shoes of the horses who work less.
 However, “if you intend to ride consistently, particularly on trails, and feel the need for shoes,” he says, “then shoeing with snow pads helps clear snow from the bottom of shod hooves–this minimizes stumbling over ice balls.”

 He describes methods to increase horseshoe traction on packed snow and ice: “Drilled-in studs about 1/4 to 1/8 of an inch long or borium-tipped horseshoe nails provide grip without causing excessive, unyielding hoof grab.”

 In cold weather take time for warming up and cooling down.
 “Walking is an effective warm-up,” says Elford.
 “The cool-down is hardest because once a sweaty horse stops work, he can quickly chill.
 Evaporation of sweat pulls heat from a horse’s internal core—this compounds the chill of winter air.
-A horse damp from a workout can be blanketed immediately upon pulling tack.
+Banket a horse damp from a workout immediately upon pulling tack.
 In addition, continue walking him a short while to maintain muscle (blood) circulation; this helps avoid muscle cramping while skin and muscles cool down gradually.
 Once he’s dry, the blanket can be removed unless the horse has been clipped.”

 And while you might feel like frigid air assaults your airways during the first few minutes of a winter run, Elford notes he has never encountered a horse with a respiratory or breathing problem caused by exercising in cold weather.
-A horse’s long nasal passages warm the air as it is inhaled.
+A horse’s long nasal passages warm the air during inhalation.
 Toweling off frosty muzzles and other wet areas after a ride, however, helps reduce the slight risk of frostbite before turning the horse out again.

 Water intake is especially important in winter to maintain hydration and avoid impaction colic.
 “Drinking is encouraged by providing warm water through heated buckets or stock tanks with heaters,” says Elford.
 “Water heating systems should be grounded since horses can sense low voltages and may refuse to drink.
 Use PVC pipe coverings over electrical wires to prevent a horse from electrocuting himself.”